Benefits Genius

 3 Things You Need to Launch an FSA for Your Team

-Setting up a Flexible Spending Account is easier than you think.
-Here are the three essentials: a Section 125 plan document, a TPA, and payroll integration.
+Setting up an FSA is simpler than most people expect.
+The three essentials: a Section 125 plan document, a TPA, and payroll integration.
+Here's how each piece fits.

 It's Simpler Than You Think